sussmanLab/open-Qmin/_sources/Installation.md

 :::{note}
 By default the code will compile GPU code targeted at the (old, but still used in some XSEDE facilities) Tesla K40 cards.
 If you have newer GPUs, it is *highly* recommended to go to line 6 of the CMakeLists.txt file and set the `CUDA_ARCH` variable appropriately.

-You should set `CUDA_ARCH` to 10 times your GPU model's "compute capability".
+Before the compilation steps above, you should set `CUDA_ARCH` to 10 times your GPU model's "compute capability".
 One place you can look this up is [this Wikipedia page](https://en.wikipedia.org/wiki/CUDA#GPUs_supported), in the leftmost column of the row where your GPU's model is listed.
 For example, the A100 GPU is listed there as having CUDA compute ability 8.0, so users with this model should set `CUDA_ARCH` to "80".
 :::

 ### Compilation troubleshooting